Last updated: February 2, 2026

 Let’s break down each component without getting lost in complicated math.

-The image show that there are three key elements:
+The image shows that there are three key elements:

 2.2.
 The meaning behind the movements